What is Transactional Data Reporting (TDR)?

 Is My Contract Subject to Transactional Data Reporting?

+Another way to do this is to log-in to GSA’s Sales Reporting Portal to see if you’re required to report on monthly basis.
 Once you log-in, from the landing page you’ll see a column titled “Current Reporting Frequency."
 If your frequency is “quarterly,” your contract is not TDR.
 A “monthly” frequency indicates that your contract is TDR.

 Differences Between Transactional Data Reporting and Commercial Sales Practices

-As mentioned earlier, Commercial Sales Practice (CSP) disclosures not required with TDR – these are the discounts and concessions offered to your commercial customers.
+As mentioned earlier, Commercial Sales Practice (CSP) disclosures are not required with TDR – these are the discounts and concessions offered to your commercial customers.
 You do not have to report your Most Favored Customer (MFC) and your Basis of Award (BOA) customer either.
 With Commercial Sales Practices, you must identify a MFC (who gets your best pricing and pricing terms) and a discount relationship with your BOA customer (which is usually the same as your MFC).